Employment, training and in work support

 We are here to help!

 United Communities is part of the ‘Future Bright’ programme, a new service offering flexible options to improve your job prospects and enhance your potential.
-We have recruited two Career Progression Coaches, Mike Allen and Dina Stanley who can help you with support, advice and gaining new skills.
+We have four Career Progression Coaches, Laura Hancock, Marsha McGregor, Mike Allen and Bram Tout who can help you with support, advice and gaining new skills.

 To ensure Future Bright is tailored to your needs, you will be teamed up with our careers progression coach who can help you with: